betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 - checking in the Sensors Tab, with the `Mag_Calib` debug, that the Min and Max for each axis are approximately the same number
 - checking in the Sensors Tab, with `Mag_Calib` debug, that the Normalised 'length of MagADC' value is reasonably constant at all angles.
-- comparing the reportd Heading of the quad (GPS tab or Setup page of Configurator) to the compass reading on your phone
+- comparing the reported Heading of the quad (GPS tab or Setup page of Configurator) to the compass reading on your phone
 - pointing the Quad to True North (based on the phone) and checking that the arrow icon in the Map in the GPS Tab points straight upwards (the Map is always North at the top).
-- checking the Map in the GPS tab; the Heading I

 ### Single-axis calibration